edosssa/backdrop-challenge/README.md

 - Fully functional GraphQL API as per the challenge requirements
 - Integration tests using Mocha, Chai and supertest
-- Continuous integration (CI) using Github actions
+- Continuous integration (CI) using Github Actions
 - 100% Typescript, because it's not 2005 anymore

 ## Getting started